mariliapacifico/modal-window/README.md

   If you want to close the modal, there's no problem at all.
 You can either click the close button, click outside the modal or press your Esc key!
 Great, right?
 </p>

-<p>I could learn a lot about class manipulation with this project!</p>
+<p>I learned a lot about class manipulation, click and keypress events with this project!</p>

 <h2>Final Result:</h2>